25th Independence Anniversary Medal. Indian Independence-A Measure of my Life.

 25th INDEPENDENCE ANNIVERSARY MEDAL – 1972

-OPERATION EAGLE 1971 – CHITTAGONG HILL TRACTS – LIBERATION WAR OF BANGLADESH :
+OPERATION EAGLE 1971-72-THE CHITTAGONG HILL TRACTS – LIBERATION WAR OF BANGLADESH:

 OPERATION EAGLE 1971-1972.
-THE MILITARY VICTORY IN CHITTAGONG HILL TRACTS-THE CELEBRATION OF 25th INDEPENDENCE ANNIVERSARY
+THE MILITARY VICTORY IN THE CHITTAGONG HILL TRACTS-THE CELEBRATION OF 25th INDEPENDENCE ANNIVERSARY

-Operation Eagle 1971,the Indo-Pak War of 1971 and the Birth of Bangladesh are very significant achievements of Prime Minister Indira Gandhi.
-As I was then serving in an Establishment under the Cabinet Secretariat, I had direct and personal understanding of her Foreign Policy Initiatives.
-She had personally approved our military Operation in Chittagong Hill Tracts.
-In the conduct of this War, we had faced a very critical moment and it needed her personal intervention and a decision that she alone could make.
-I rendered my services and had overcome the challenge posed by that critical situation.
-The importance of this situation could be understood as it needed an intervention from the Prime Minister.
-I am now asking the Government of India to recognize my GALLANT response in enemy's territory without any concern for my personal safety.
+Operation Eagle 1971-72,the India-Pakistan War of 1971 and the Liberation of Bangladesh are very significant achievements of Prime Minister Indira Gandhi.
+As I was then serving in Special Frontier Force= Establishment No. 22 (now the Vikas Regiment) under the Cabinet Secretariat, I had direct and personal understanding of Prime Minister’s Foreign Policy initiatives.
+She approved our military Operation in the Chittagong Hill Tracts.
+In the conduct of this clandestine military operation, we faced a very critical moment and it demanded the Prime Minister’s approval for deploying aircraft in enemy territory, a decision that she alone can make.
+While awaiting her decision, I carried out a difficult war casualty evacuation mission to overcome the challenge posed by the lack of airlift facility.
+The importance of this situation could be understood as it required the Prime Minister’s intervention.
+I am now asking the Government of India to recognize my GALLANT response in enemy’s territory without any concern for my personal safety.

-OPERATION EAGLE 1971-72-Remarks of Former Inspector General of Special Frontier Force, Lieutenant General T S Oberoi, PVSM, VrC, General Officer Commanding-in-Chief,Headquarters Southern Command Pune 411001.He had remarked about my participation in the Indo-Pak War of 1971.
+OPERATION EAGLE 197172.
+Remarks of Former Inspector General of Special Frontier Force, Lieutenant General T S Oberoi, PVSM, VrC, General Officer Commanding-in-Chief,Headquarters Southern Command Pune 411001.He remarked about my participation in the India-Pakistan War of 1971.

 Dr. R. R. Narasimham, B.Sc., M.B.B.S.,